Tom Lembong: Minister of Trade

 On 12 August 2015, President Joko Widodo appointed Thomas Lembong as Minister for Trade in the first cabinet reshuffle since the Jokowi administration had taken office on 27 October 2014.
-Lembong held the position until he was appointed as Head, Investment Coordinating Board, in July 2016.
+Lembong held the position until he was appointed Head, Investment Coordinating Board, in July 2016.
 On taking over as Head of the Investment Coordinating Board, he described President Jokowi's economic reform philosophy as having two principles: openness and competition.

 He emphasized that following the cabinet reshuffle and the appointment of Enggartiasto Lukita as the next Trade Minister, he expected that there would be policy continuity in trade and investment policy in Indonesia.

 Sugar import case

 On 29 October 2024, the Attorney General's Office named Lembong as a suspect in the sugar import corruption case.
 The decision to bring Tom to trial was nearly 10 years after his alleged offense.
 The alleged offense was based on deals conducted in 2015 when Lembong was Minister of Trade in the Joko Widodo administration.

 On 18 July 2025, Lembong was pronounced guilty of corruption in the sugar importation case and sentenced to four years and six months in prison.
 Tom Lembong was found giving import permit to several companies without coordination with Ministry of Industry, and the permit in this case should have been awarded to a state-owned company instead of private companies.
 He was also awarded a fine of approximately $46,000, with a subsidiary penalty of six months’ imprisonment if the fine were not paid.
 The panel of judges ruled that he did not personally gain from the corruption and behaved politely and did not obstruct court proceedings.

 While Lembong and his legal team were preparing to appeal the verdict, President Prabowo Subianto submitted a request for abolishment of Lembong's legal process, which was approved by the House of Representatives, effectively halting the ongoing legal proceedings.
 After the request was granted, allowing Lembong to walk free out of the Salemba Detention Centre in Jakarta on 1 August 2025.
 The abolition itself did not reverse the judge's decision of Tom Lembong's corruption, and other businessmen who were involved in this case are still receiving their punishment.